solidi/writing/writing-ideas.md

     - Janitorial services
     - People fire themselves
     - Deportation of engineers
-1. Remember SNES RPGs
-    - "An oral history of..."
-    - Intro, nostalgia, and watching long plays
-    - Use gifs to convey message from longplay videos
-    - Use screenshots of player guides sold
-        - And a screenshot of all games/boxes against the SNES
-    - Link
-    - Secret of Mana
-        - Gif of being banished from Potts
-    - FF III
-        - Gif of setzers airship at ending credits
-        - Gif of book turning the page
-    - Chrono Trigger
-    - Mentions
-        - Lufia II
-        - Secret of Evermore
-        - Mario RPG
 1. What is a Product Designer Anyway?
 1. Writing a short post of doing nothing all day.
 1. A short post on [all my career rejections](https://web.eecs.utk.edu/~azh/blog/allmyrejections.html)